papanui/papanui/computers/README.md

 The hardware should meet a minimum specification which ensures an adequate level of performance.
 In some cases a small investment is required to buy components to upgrade the computers to meet the specification.

-Additional costs per cost should not exceed $50 in petty cash.
+Additional costs per computer should not exceed $50 in petty cash.
 These costs may include, SSD, power cords, wifi card, etc., purchased, where possible, from a second hand dealer / re-cycler.

 Residents of this community should be encouraged to have similar computer systems and know how to configure